vdutts7/ee16b-ai-chat/README.md

 npm run dev
 ```

+Go to `http://localhost:3000`.
 You should be able to type and ask questions now.
 Done ✅

 ## Next steps